 The LEADER Approach

-The Lindsey Action Zone (LAZ) Local Action Group (LAG) is a partnership formed in 2008 using the LEADER approach.
+The Lindsey Action Zone (LAZ) Local Action Group (LAG) partnership was formed in 2008 using the LEADER approach.
 The LEADER Approach is thought to be an effective tool to assist rural communities to improve the quality of life and economic prosperity in their local area by:-

 - Engaging communities in developing their own plans for the future